DEIS-Tools/DistributedExercisesAAU/README.md

 # Exercise 5
 1. Identify two problems with IP-multicast
    1. What is a practical problem for IP-multicast?
-   2. What is a theoretical for IP-multicast?
+   2. What is a theoretical problem for IP-multicast?

 2. Identify all the events in the following picture
    1. Compute the lamport clocks for each event